MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 QR codes with logos haven't been tested and are currently unsupported.

 ### Managing QR code data
 Windows Mixed Reality devices detect QR codes at the system level in the driver.
-When the device is rebooted, the detected QR codes are gone and will be redetected as new objects next time.
+When the device is rebooted, the detected QR codes are gone and will be re-detected as new objects next time.

 We recommend configuring your app to ignore QR codes older than a specific timestamp.
 Currently, the API doesn't support clearing QR code history.